 The healthcare industry is currently exploding with the use of mobile applications for both providers and their patients.
-This has given rise to concerns over security for these applications as providers struggle to comply with HIPPA regulations.
+This has given rise to concerns over security for these applications as providers struggle to comply with HIPAA regulations.
 While security is a top concern, it is not stopping providers from developing or planning healthcare mobile applications.

 Healthcare apps are used at nurses’ stations, administrative offices, patient rooms, clinical care teams, and administrative staff.
 The industry has found that the use of mobile devices has positively impacted productivity.
 Despite this, there is a large group that will not be implementing healthcare mobile applications due to security concerns.